superfly/docs/rails/the-basics/run-tasks-and-consoles.html.md

 ## Custom Rake tasks

 You can create [Custom Rake Tasks](https://community.fly.io/) to automate frequently used commands.
-As an example, drop the following into `lib/tasks/fly.rake` to reduce the number of keystrokes it takes to launch a console:
+As an example, add the following into `lib/tasks/fly.rake` to reduce the number of keystrokes it takes to launch a console: